Communication in Leadership

 Subject overview

 The Communication in Leadership major looks at the vital role of communication in effective and ethical leadership.
-The major explores communication within leadership positions across a broad range of organisations and fields, including business, government, politics, culture, community and non-profit organisations.
+The major explores communication within leadership positions across a broad range of organisations and fields.
+These include business, government, politics, culture, community and non-profit organisations.

-You will learn about theories of leadership communication, analyse real-world case studies, and develop valuable practical and professional skills essential for leadership roles, including conflict resolution, negotiation and listening, and learn how to develop coherent communication strategies.
+You will learn about theories of leadership communication, analyse real-world case studies, and develop valuable practical and professional skills essential for leadership roles.
+These include conflict resolution, negotiation, listening, and the development of coherent communication strategies.

 What you gain from studying the Communication and Leadership major